mui/mui-x/docs/data/data-grid/selection/selection.md

 You can control which cells are selected with the `cellSelectionModel` prop.
 This props accepts an object whose keys are the row IDs that contain selected cells.
-The value of each key is another object, where the keys correpond to the `field` of the selected cell and the value is `true` to select the cell, or `false` to deselect it.
+The value of each key is another object, which in turn has column fields as keys, each with a boolean value to represent their selection state.
+You can set `true` to select the cell or `false` to deselect a cell.
 Removing the field from the object also deselects the cell.

 ```tsx